jkeza1/smeef_RL/README.md

 # SMEEF_RL — Assignment-ready project

 This repository contains a custom mission-based environment (SMEEF) and training/evaluation scripts for four RL methods required by the assignment: Value-based (DQN) and Policy-based (REINFORCE, PPO, A2C).
+The primary demo/entry point for interactive visualization and playing back saved models is `smeef.py` (see below).
 The code and documentation are organized to make it straightforward to run experiments, repeat hyperparameter sweeps (10+ runs per algorithm), produce recordings, and compile a short report.

 ## Repository layout